ramraj07/ramrajv.com/src/posts/2020-12-01-creating-a-post-by-creating-github-issues/index.md

 title: Creating a post by creating GitHub Issues
 date: 2020-12-01
 ---
-Can this really be this simple???
+Can this really be this simple??